Exemption based on VAT

 Authors of works of the mind and performers

-Exceeding the turnover threshold for other activities does not affect the application of the exemption from VAT regime for the supply of its works (authors) and the transfer of its rights (performers).
+Exceeding the turnover threshold for other activities does not affect the application of the VAT exemption regime for the supply of its works (authors) and the transfer of its rights (performers).

-The exit from the scheme of the exemption on the basis of VAT entails the following effects:
+The exit from the scheme of the exemption on the basis of VAT shall have the following effects:

-- Submission of transactions to VAT from 1er overshoot day.
-Thus it must charge VAT to its customers.
-Invoices issued from this date must indicate the amount of VAT that has been invoiced to customers.
+• Submission of transactions to VAT from 1er overshoot day.
+It must therefore charge VAT to its customers.
+Invoices issued from that date must indicate the amount of VAT that has been invoiced to customers.

 Company established in Europe (excluding France)

-THE COMPANY established outside France in a Member State of the European Union may benefit from the exemption on the basis of VAT for the operations it carries out in France if it meets the following conditions:
+THE COMPANY established outside France in a Member State of the European Union may benefit from the exemption on the basis of VAT for the operations it carries out in France it fulfills the following conditions:

-- Have a turnover on the territory of the European Union less than or equal to €100,000 the previous year and the current year
+• Have a turnover in the territory of the European Union of less than or equal to €100,000 the previous year and the current year

 Répondez aux questions successives et les réponses s’afficheront automatiquement